bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Well, we mentioned this a few times in other episodes, I don't think we've done an actual episode about it, but in our episode 81 we talked about a change to Bitcoin Core 25 that makes transactions that are 65 bytes or greater, I think they make them illegal again or something weird about that.
 I forgot what exactly we discussed.
-The point is 64 byte transactions are bad and the reason they're bad is because they look the same as 232 byte transactions next to each other in the block.
+The point is 64 byte transactions are bad and the reason they're bad is because they look the same as two 32 byte transactions next to each other in the block.
 Because of the way the Merkle trees are made.

 Speaker 0: 00:33:36